The Ivy League

 - The personal papers of H.P.
 Lovecraft are in the John Hay Library at Brown University.

 - Composer/musician Wendy Carlos, Brown 1962.

 - Mary Chapin Carpenter, Brown 1981.

 - Actress Leelee Sobieski attended Brown but never graduated.

-- Actress Emma Watson currently (Oct.
-2013) attends Brown; she has taken time off here and there for personal and professional reasons.
+- Actress Emma Watson, Brown 2014.
+She took time off here and there for personal and professional reasons.

 - John F. Kennedy enrolled at Princeton, but was forced to leave due to illness; despite resuming and completing his education at Harvard, he is still regarded as a member of his original Princeton class by the University and alumni.

 - Franklin D. Roosevelt attended both Harvard University and Columbia Law School.

 - David Duchovny's B.A. was from Princeton, his M.A. from Yale.